AlexGarcia2/capstone/README.md

 ---
 This is Website for Salem Rugby Club for public relation site for the general public as a capstone for epicodus.

-### Cloning Project
----
-1. Go to github.com once there either login into your own account and/or find Portfolio repo here: https://github.com/AlexGarcia2/Portfolio.git

-2. Clone down project to your own computer using command line .
-I use git clone https://github.com/AlexGarcia2/Portfolio.git

- 3. Once the project is clone to you computer open Portfolio in which ever median you use weather that be atom or vs code or vs studios.

 ### Capstone Proposel